edgedb/easy-edgedb/README.md

 }
 ```

 The url works nicely too.
-Here it is: https://geohack.toolforge.org/geohack.php?params=54.4858_N_0.6206_W You can see that it takes you directly to the city of Whitby.
+Here it is: https://geohack.toolforge.org/geohack.php?params=54.4858_N_0.6206_W It takes you directly to the city of Whitby.

+## Writing our own functions

-We saw that Renfield is quite strong.
+We saw that Renfield is quite strong: he has a strength of 10, compared to Jonathan's 5.

 We could use this to experiment with making functions now.
 Because EdgeQL is strongly typed, you have to indicate the type going in and the type going out in the signature.
 A function that takes an int16 and gives a float64 for example would have this signature: